-5.4 Selection and Application of Prediction Methods
+4.4 Selection and application of prediction methods

-5.4.1 Baseline Prediction Input Data
+4.4.1 Baseline prediction input data

-All of the above prediction methodologies have a place in subsidence prediction, provided they are applied correctly, and their prediction results and limitations are fully understood.
-However, prior to selecting a prediction method, there is some fundamental information that must be assembled to inform the various prediction methods.
+All of the prediction methodologies discussed in this EN have a place in subsidence prediction, provided they are applied correctly and their prediction results and limitations are fully understood.
+However, before selecting a prediction method, there is some fundamental information that must be assembled to inform the various prediction methods.
 This includes the following:

-- Mining geometry: It is essential to fully appreciate the range of different geometric parameters describing the proposed mining extraction plans. - O Pillar and panel widths: These are an obvious starting point, but even these can vary from one panel to another, so it is important to either model all possible variations, or to select the worst-case geometry, to provide a conservative prediction of the resulting subsidence. - Mining or extraction height: This can be a simple, constant value, but can often be confused where either the full seam height is not extracted or where seam thickness varies across the area of interest.
+- Mining geometry: It is essential to fully appreciate the range of different geometric parameters describing the proposed mining extraction plans. - Pillar and panel widths: This is an obvious starting point but these widths can vary from one panel to another, so it is important either to model all possible variations or to select the worst-case geometry, to provide a conservative prediction of the resulting subsidence. - Mining or extraction height: This can be a simple, constant value but can often be confused where either the full seam height is not extracted or the seam thickness varies across the area of interest.
 In each of these scenarios, it is important to define the actual maximum extraction height to be modelled, regardless of the actual seam height at the site.
-It is then also essential to ensure that the mine operators and approval bodies are aware of the height that has been used in the modelling, to ensure that operational mining changes do not then result in greater extraction heights that may lead to unexpected excess subsidence response. - O Depth: Depth is the third critical geometric parameter to define.
-Depending on the site location, seam dip and surface topography, depth can be quite variable across a mining lease, and even across a single extraction panel.
+It is then also essential to ensure that the mine operators and approval bodies are aware of the height that has been used in the modelling, to ensure that operational mining changes do not then result in greater extraction heights that may lead to unexpected excess subsidence response. - Depth: Depth is the third critical geometric parameter to define.
+Depending on the site location, seam dip and surface topography, depth can be quite variable across a mining lease and even across a single extraction panel.
 If such variability exists, it is important to demonstrate this by way of depth contours superimposed over the proposed mine workings.
 For subsidence modelling purposes, depending on the type of modelling being conducted, some degree of depth variation may be possible.
-Otherwise, it is prudent to adopt a minimum depth approach (to yield maximum subsidence), unless variation is only small, and an average depth figure can be used.
-However, a further caution is made in relation to choice of depth in subsidence modelling.
-Whilst a minimum depth figure will generate the maximum surface subsidence, a maximum depth will generate the maximum value for the pillar or strata compression component of subsidence, together with any potential pillar punching problems that may be associated with soft floor strata beneath the pillars.
-Both scenarios should be considered, separately, if necessary.
+Otherwise it is prudent to adopt a minimum depth approach (to yield maximum subsidence), unless variation is only small, in which case an average depth figure can be used.
+However, further caution is needed in relation to choice of depth in subsidence modelling.
+While a minimum depth figure will generate the maximum surface subsidence, a maximum depth will generate the maximum value for the pillar or strata compression component of subsidence, together with any potential pillar punching problems that may be associated with soft floor strata beneath the pillars.
+Both scenarios should be considered, separately if necessary.